 A few of the foods that New Orleans is know for:

 - Beignets - This yummy treat is a fried dough square topped with a liberal amount of powdered sugar.
 My favorite place to indulge in beignets is at Cafe du Monde, but you'll find them at other places, too (such as Cafe Beignet and Morning Call).
 By the way, it's pronounced ben-yays.
 Pro tip: Make sure to order a Cafe au Lait to wash them down, and do not exhale while eating.
 Unless you want to be covered with powdered sugar, that is!

-- Po-Boy – The po-boy (or poboy / po’ boy) is a sandwich made on chewy French bread.
-They come with a variety of fillings from seafood to meat.
-My fave spot is Killer PoBoys in the French Quarter, but you’ll find them all over.
+- Po-Boy - The po-boy (or poboy / po' boy) is a sandwich made on chewy French bread.
+They come with a variety of fillings, usually seafood or meat.
+My fave spot is Killer PoBoys in the French Quarter (which also has vegetarian / vegan options), but you'll find them all over the city.